Skip to main content

 The units taught at Ark Priory are as follows:

-• Year 1: Toys in Time, Transport and Travel, Seaside: Now and Then
+• Year 1: Toys over Time, Transport and Travel.

-• Year 2: Kings and Queens, Great Fire of London, They Made a Difference
+• Year 2: Kings and Queens, Great Fire of London, People who Made a Difference.

-• Year 3: Stone, Bronze and Iron Age Britain, Ancient Greece
+• Year 3: Stone, Bronze and Iron Age Britain, Ancient Egypt.

-• Year 4: Roman Invasions, Roman Britain, Maya Civilization
+• Year 4: The Romans, Roman Britain, Maya Civilisation

-• Year 5: Anglo-Saxons and Vikings, Baghdad and the Middle East, Industrial Revolution
+• Year 5: Anglo-Saxons and Scotts, Vikings, Baghdad and the Middle East.

-• Year 6: Ancient Egypt, Conflict and Resolution, Making our Mark
+• Year 6: Ancient Greece, Conflict and Resolution.

 Geography

-• Year 1: Our Local Area, The United Kingdom
+• Year 1: Our Local Area, The United Kingdom, Beside the Sea

 • Year 2: Planet Earth, Life in Kenya

-• Year 3: Settlements and Land Use, Europe, Climate Zones and Biomes
+• Year 3: Settlements and Land Use, Climate and Climate Zones, Europe

 • Year 4: The Amazon: Rivers and Rainforests, The USA